Princekap/vima/README.md

 # User-Management-PHP-MYSQL
- User managent system developed for and NGO company.
+ User managent system developed for an NGO company.

  All credit going to the originator of this template I have added to #Ajay Randhawa Thanks